David H. Jonassen

 David Jonassen (September 14, 1947 – December 2, 2012) was an educational reformer whose ideas have been influential in instructional design and educational technology.
-Although Jonassen is best known for his publications about constructivism, he also wrote about computer-based technologies in education and learning with media, not from it.
+Although Jonassen is best known for his publications about constructivism, he also wrote about computer-based technologies in education and learning with media as a 'mindtool', not from it.

 Life and works

 While attending the University of Delaware, he acquired a job as a television cameraman, which led to his interest in educational media, particularly how media technology affected instruction.
 He changed careers to become an academic and held professorships at Penn State University, the University of Colorado, Denver, and the University of North Carolina, Greensboro.
 From 2000 until his death he was professor of learning technologies and educational psychology at the University of Missouri.
 He was named University of Missouri curators' professor in 2010.
 The title of curators' professor is a high honor for professors at Missouri.
 In his work, he became a leader in media and technology theories in instructional design by pairing it with constructivism learning theory.
 Jonassen was selected to become a Fellow of the American Educational Research Association and was the first recipient of the AECT’s David H. Jonassen Award for Excellence in Research, an award established in his honor.
 He died on December 2nd, 2012, at the age of 65.